 With minimal risk and the potential for significant rewards for fraudsters, cybercrimes and fraud are a constant threat.
 While Heritage plays an important role in helping protect your assets, you can also take action to protect yourself and help secure your information.
 Following best practices and applying caution when sharing information or executing transactions makes a big difference.
-Below we’ve summarized tips, best practices, and what actions to take if you suspect that your personal information has been compromised.
+Here are some tips, best practices, and what actions to take if you suspect that your personal information has been compromised.

 How we can work together to protect your information and assets